 Entertaining, fast paced and brilliantly plotted cozy…

 A new reprint from Alphabet series: G is for Gumshoe.
-Sue Grafton’s feisty female private eye Kinsey Millhone is back in this 7th installment from the best selling alphabet series: When Irene Gersh asks PI Kinsey Millhone to locate her elderly mother Agnes, whom she hasn’t heard from in six months, it’s not exactly the kind of case Kinsey jumps for.
+Sue Grafton’s feisty female private eye Kinsey Millhone is back in this 7th installment from the best selling alphabet series: We included this title among our picks as it is always refreshing to read Grafton.
+When Irene Gersh asks PI Kinsey Millhone to locate her elderly mother Agnes, whom she hasn’t heard from in six months, it’s not exactly the kind of case Kinsey jumps for.
 But a girl’s gotta pay her bills, and this should be easy money—or so she thinks.
 Kinsey finds Agnes in a hospital.
 Aside from her occasional memory lapses, the octogenarian seems fine.
 And frightened.